rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 ## Issues

 - Plugging in an external display via USB-C (thunderbolt 3) results in reboot
-- Trackpad pref can not be accessed in system Preferences ("Could not load Trackpad preference pane.")
+- Trackpad is not properly configurable
 - probably many more that I do not know of yet ...

 ## List of kexts